-This depends on many factors including dates of travel, if domestic flights are required, if there are any sale fares, terms of the group flight (ie; deposits then months to pay the balance etc).
-Generally, group flights are slightly more than online sale fares due to the number of benefits of a group booking (ie deferred payment plans, group seating, flying together etc).
+This depends on many factors including dates of travel, if domestic flights are required, if there are any sale fares, and terms of the group flight (ie; deposits then months to pay the balance, etc).
+Generally, group flights are slightly more than online sale fares due to the number of benefits of a group booking (ie deferred payment plans, group seating, flying together, etc).

 What modes of transport are used on tour?

 On tour, transportation includes tour buses, shuttles, planes, the LA Metro (underground train), the New York Subway (underground train) and our feet!
 There is a lot of walking on tour as we explore our fabulous destinations!